gipi333/Game---Noita-/README.md

 # Game---Noita-

 Noita is an platform roguelite game developed by Nolla Games.
 The game takes place in a 2D world with procedurally generated areas where every pixel is physically simulated.
 In Noita, element like fire and water are simulated.
-The aim of this work is the simulation of different elements and the interaction between them.
+The aim of this work is the simulation of different elements and interactions between them.